One of the most difficult set of verses in the Bible to understand is found in Romans 11:25-26a:

 Here are the different views:1

 - Some say that “all Israel” means every single Jew who has ever lived.
 It is a very literal reading of the text, but it would then imply that every single Jew who has ever lived will be saved.
 The problem with this view is that we know that not every Jewish person throughout history has accepted Jesus as their Messiah.
-That being the case, the reader could conclude that there are two paths of salvation: one for the Christian, through faith in Jesus Christ, and a separate path for the Jewish person, apart from Jesus.
-However, this view creates a major conflict with the rest of the Bible.
+The reader might wrongly conclude that there are two paths of salvation: one for the Christian, through faith in Jesus Christ, and a separate path for the Jewish person, apart from Jesus.
+This view creates a major conflict with the rest of the Bible.
 For example, Acts 4:12 is very emphatic that there is “no other name under heaven given among men by which we must be saved.”
 Salvation is only through Jesus Christ.
 There can be no separate path, doing an end run around Jesus, that gets anyone to God.
 Not only that, it would really seem strange for Paul to have such anguish in his heart as to how lost his fellow Jews were without Christ (Romans 9:1-5, 11:1-2), only to eventually conclude that having Christ for the Jew was not really such a big deal after all.
 So, this viewpoint should be easily dismissed as nonsensical.

 - Others say that “all Israel” means all Jews in Paul’s day.
 So, he is not talking about Jews across the entirety of time.
 This narrows the scope of “all,” but it still creates some of the same problems you get with the first view.
 This view, then, is highly unlikely to be correct as well.

 - One of the most common views is that “all Israel” must be understood in the context of the End Times.
-In other words, “all Israel” would indicate that there will be great, mass conversion of unbelieving Jews who come to know Jesus as their Messiah, particularly when the Messiah returns for the Second Coming.
+In other words, “all Israel” would indicate that there will be a great, mass conversion of unbelieving Jews who come to know Jesus as their Messiah, particularly when the Messiah returns for the Second Coming.
 Paul’s teaching about the olive tree in Romans 11 lends support to this view, as it indicates that the unbelieving Jews, as the cut off branches of the tree, can be grafted, and probably will be grafted, back into the one olive tree, when they finally believe.
 Furthermore, verse 25 provides the right context, suggesting that the “partial hardening” on Israel is temporary.
 Once “the fullness of the Gentiles have come in” is completed, then this would provide the opportunity for God to finish the work and bring in a large wave of believing Jews, to have faith in Jesus as their Messiah.
 Verse 26, the “and in this way all Israel will be saved” phrasing serves as a way of summarizing what is being aimed at from the previous verse (verse 25).

 - Others view “all Israel” as being the church.
 This view suggests that Paul is redefining Israel to mean the New Testament church.
 Some go so far as suggesting that the church will be predominately Gentile.
 Therefore, this would indicate some type of replacement of the Jews with believing Gentiles.